Nymeria44/Unreal-Laika/README.md

 in a system based on the equatorial coordinates as seen from Earth. <br/>
 +X is in the direction of the vernal equinox (at epoch 2000), <br/>
 +Z towards the north celestial pole, <br/>
 +Y in the direction of R.A.
-6 hours, declination 0 degrees
+6 hours, declination 0 degrees<br/>

-Unreal Fix ---------------------
+Unreal Fix ---------------------<br/>
-Install Visual Studio 2019
+Install Visual Studio 2019<br/>
-Include "Desktop development with C++" and "Game development with C++" in workloads Include the latest version of .NET SDK under Individual components now you will be able to rebuild the project when attempting to launch it once project is open in unreal go to 'File -> Create Visual Studio Project Everything should be working properly now
+Include "Desktop development with C++" and "Game development with C++" in workloads<br/>
+Include the latest version of .NET SDK under Individual components<br/>
+now you will be able to rebuild the project when attempting to launch it<br/>
+once project is open in unreal go to 'File -> Create Visual Studio Project<br/>
+Everything should be working properly now